AdobeDocs/experience-manager-cloud-service.en/help/operations/config-pipeline.md

 For information on how to create and configure pipelines, please see the document [CI/CD Pipelines.](/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md#config-deployment-pipeline)

-When creating a Config Pipeline in Cloud Manager, be sure to select a **Targeted Deployment** rather than **Full Stack Code** when configuring the pipeline.
+When creating a config pipeline in Cloud Manager, be sure to select a **Targeted Deployment** rather than **Full Stack Code** when configuring the pipeline.

 As noted earlier, configuration for RDEs is deployed using [command line tooling](/help/implementing/developing/introduction/rapid-development-environments.md#deploy-config-pipeline) rather than a pipeline.